sonaliisamal/sonaliisamal/README.md

 ## Hi, I'm Sonali

-i build random AI stuff and somehow make it work 🤖<br/>
+i build random stuff and somehow make it work 🤖<br/>
 if it looks fun, i’m probably already building it 🚀<br/>